Exclusive · Google Ads Sourced

 Connecticut Product Liability Act (Conn.
 Gen. Stat. § 52-572m et seq.) is the exclusive remedy against product sellers; replaces separate negligence, strict-liability, and warranty counts.
 3-year SOL, 10-year repose under § 52-577a.
 CUTPA claims permitted alongside in limited circumstances.
 Active venue for talc, asbestos, and pharmaceutical files (Plotkin v.
 J&J $15M Bridgeport 2024).

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage.
+Med-mal leads can be added on request, but they are not a focus area.
 Connecticut has no statutory med-mal cap, so med-mal can be a valuable addition for firms equipped to handle the affidavit-of-merit, expert-disclosure, and certificate-of-good-faith procedural requirements at intake.

 The Law